HaoranLiu507/Discrimination-of-neutron-and-gamma-rays-based-on-brain-like-neural-networks/README.md

-# Discrimination of neutron and gamma-rays based on brain-like neural networks
+# Pulse shape discrimination of neutron and gamma-ray using neuromorphic models

 ## Introduction